otomato-gh/istio.workshop/slides/istio/demoinstall.md

 ]
 --

-- Recreating that pod took a whole lotta time, didn't it?!
+- Recreating that pod took a bit too long, didn't it?!

 ---